 - Symmetrical: upload and download speeds are the same.

-Options such as Burstable Internet Billing and Cloud Exchange Service powered by Equinix further enhance the value of SDN’s service.
-Cloud Exchange gives subscribers direct access to the leading providers of cloud services, and Burstable Billing allows them to briefly exceed peak service limits without financial penalty.
+Options such as our Cloud Exchange Service further enhance the value of SDN’s service.
+It gives subscribers direct access to the leading providers of cloud services.

 Member companies, which serve residential as well as business clients, have their own service practices and options, and they have well-versed people on staff who can discuss their internet offerings in detail.
 People with questions are welcome to contact the SDN affiliate that serves their market.
 Most likely, it will be time well spent.